In this guide we’ll cover:

 The after-hair-washing part is where your routine will be put to the test.
 You have to keep your hair moisturized until your next wash.
 We suggest using moisturizing sprays, curl foams or raw oils.
 Apply this once daily, while styling or before bed with a wrap or bonnet.

-This is major key to keeping those locks healthy enough for any style.
+This is the major key to keeping those locks healthy enough for any style.

 Now the key to clip-in, and all extensions really, is concealing them.
 Ain’t nothin’ glamorous about tracks showing.
 And part of this is embracing that less is more.
 Too many clip-ins in your hair will inevitably be hard to hide.